abentu0101/LinearFold/README.md

 Dezhong Deng, Kai Zhao, David Hendrix, David Mathews, Liang Huang

 doi: https://doi.org/10.1101/263509

+Our online web server is available at: http://linearfold.eecs.oregonstate.edu

 #### To Compile
 LinearFold can be compiled with ```cmake``` with following commands: